Table of Contents

 Session flow control

-During the operation of a session, it is sometimes necessary to modify session components, which requires stopping and restarting the session.
-In some cases, certain outputs of the session may also need to be stopped.
-This article explains how to control the flow of a session.
+During the operation of a session, sometimes it is necessary to modify session components, which requires stopping and restarting the session.
+Sometimes it may also be necessary to stop certain outputs of the session.
+This article describes how to control the flow of a session.

 Before you begin

-The assembly process is usually triggered automatically when starting the session.
+Usually, the assembly process is automatically triggered when starting a session.

 Session.StartSession();

-Sometimes, such as when it is necessary to check availability and device support in advance, you can also use Assemble() to manually trigger the session assembly process:
+Sometimes, such as when needing to determine availability and device support in advance, you can also use Assemble() to manually trigger the session assembly process:

 StartCoroutine(Session.Assemble());